spencermyoung513/principal-component-analysis/README.md

 ### Goals:

-1. Reduce the dimensionality of our dataset while maximally preserving its variance.
+1. Reduce the dimensionality of our dataset while maximally preserving its variance (average of squared distances from the mean, helps to distinguish data points).

 2. Plot our data in two dimensions so that we may visually identify clusters, then use these patterns to conclude if two patients with unknown status are likely to develop cancer.